zhiwen10/YE-et-al-2023-spirals/README.md

 The preprocessing workflows (`pipline1/2/3/4.m`) sometimes take a long time to run.
 Therefore, the results of the preprocessing steps are saved in data folder, ahead of time.
 The figure ploting functions (`figure1/2/3/4.m`) use preprocessed data to generate final plots within minutes, after specifying the root data folder.
+These `pipline1/2/3/4.m` and `figure1/2/3/4.m` also provide a overview of the code organizing structure.
+Key algorithms are described in details on top of each function, such as spiral detection algorithm.
+For extra inforamtion, please refer to the manuscript.

 ## Data download